compgenomicslab/CRs/README.md

       INPUT:
       * ./database/LBDs-clusters are the HMMs profiles from our de novo clasification of LBD types, each family correspond to one cluster (cluster_1, cluster_2, cluster_3, ...)
-      * my_chemoreceptor_protein.fasta is the fasta file with the protein sequence of our chemoreceptor of interest
+      * my_chemoreceptor_protein.fasta is the fasta file with the protein sequence of the chemoreceptor of interest

       OUTPUT:
       * hmmscan output with the cluster of the LBD domain present, if any.